utiasSTARS/utiasSTARS.github.io/_pages/multiview-manipulation.md

 End-to-end learning has emerged as a popular alternative to the traditional sense-plan-act approach to robotic manipulation.
 This work was motivated by a relatively simple question: what happens when you try to apply an end-to-end visuomotor policy to a <strong>mobile</strong> manipulator, in which there is no guarantee that the base will always approach a task from the same relative pose?

 We attempted to thoroughly answer this question by conducting experiments with a simulated and a real mobile manipulator.
-We generated <em>fixed</em>-view and <em>multi</em>view versions of a set of seven challenging and contact-rich tasks and collect human-expert data in each scenario.
+We generated <em>fixed</em>-view and <em>multi</em>view versions of a set of seven challenging and contact-rich tasks and collected human-expert data in each scenario.
 We then trained a neural network on each dataset, and tested the performance of fixed-view and multiview policies on fixed-view and multiview tasks.

 We found that multiview policies, with an equivalent amount of data, not only significantly outperformed fixed-view policies in mulitview tasks, but performed nearly equivalently in fixed-view tasks.
 This seems to indicate that, given the ability to do so, it may always be worth training multiview policies.
 We also found that the features learned by our multiview policies tended to encode a higher degree of spatial consistency than those learned by fixed-view policies.